dermi1002/lbp_popit-color-generator/README.md

 ![Entering a Code Name in the Export Tab of the LittleBigPlanet Color Generator GUI](./.readme_pictures/main_exportcodename.png)

-After that, you can click on the "Save YAML Config" button to store your Popit color values in a YAML "configuration" file.
+After that, you can click on the "Save YAML Config" button to store your Popit color values in a YAML dictionary file.

 Then, you can click on the "Concert to NCL" button to convert a YAML file to a .ncl NetCheat List file, which is a set of values to manipulate in a PS3 memory editor, such as NetCheat and Artemis.